val-levy/Block-Docs/README.md

-# BlockDocs
+# BlockDocs -- Blockchain File Exchange

-A program designed to hash and upload secure documents to the blockchain
+A program designed to hash and upload secure documents to the blockchain that can be exchanged for cryptocurrency

 ## Dependencies
 1. NodeJS
 2. Ganache (CLI or GUI)